FrojeloSabido/Simple-Tribute-Page/README.md

 # Simple-Tribute-Page
-A memorial of someone you inspire or admire
+A memorial of someone you inspire or admire.
+* A Simple Tribute Page using HTML and CSS for beginners.